-Methods of Study
+Method of Study

 The direct method of Bible study is followed for the most part.
 We conceive our task to be that of leading the student directly into the truth as revealed in God's Word rather than merely confirming him in a special point of view or a particular school of interpretation.
 By the direct method we mean that the student himself is placed in the center of the educational process.
 He is active rather than passive in acquiring knowledge.
-He makes a first-hand study of the Bible himself.
+He himself makes a firsthand study of the Bible.
 He is taught to search for facts, to perceive relationships, and to draw warranted inferences.
-It is expected that the student will experience the joy of discovery as he is advanced by questions and projects, and that he will acquire skills in interpreting the Bible.
+It is expected that the student will experience the joy of discovery as he is advanced by questions and projects, and that he will acquire skill in interpreting the Bible.